andrewsalinas09/Hindsight/docs/scope-control.md

 2. **Module or file.** Record only events in a particular file or module.
 Useful when the user knows the bug is in a specific source file and doesn't want noise from elsewhere.

-3. **Function.** Record only events inside a particular function, not its callees.
-Useful when the function itself is the suspicious unit and its callees are well-trusted.

-4. **Function plus callees.** Record a function and everything it transitively calls.
-The most common case in practice — the bug is somewhere in this region of the program, and the user wants to follow the data wherever it goes.
+3. **Function with depth control.** Record a particular function, and optionally some number of levels of its callees.
+This is the most common case in practice and the depth parameter is what makes it flexible. `depth=0` records the function itself with no recursion into callees. `depth=1` records the function plus everything it directly calls. `depth=None` (the default) records the function and follows the call tree wherever it goes.
+Most users will use the default; the others are there for cases where the user wants to limit blast radius.

-5. **Function plus callees, with exclusions.** Record a function and its callees, but stop recording when execution enters certain functions or libraries.
-The case that handles "this function calls into numpy and I don't want to record numpy."
+4. **Recording with exclusions.** Any of the above scopes, with patterns that suspend recording when execution enters certain functions or libraries.
+Handles "this function calls into numpy and I don't want to record numpy."

-6. **Region within a function.** Record a function but skip a specific block of code inside it.
-The case that handles "this function has a billion-iteration loop in the middle that I don't care about, but I do care about everything else in the function."
+5. **Region within a function.** Record a function but skip a specific block of code inside it.
+Handles "this function has a billion-iteration loop in the middle that I don't care about, but I do care about everything else in the function."

-7. **Conditional capture.** Record only when some predicate is true.
+6. **Conditional capture.** Record only when some predicate is true.
 "Only record this function when the input has more than 1000 elements," or "only record when this flag is set."
 Useful for debugging issues that only manifest in specific cases without paying the recording cost on the common path.

 ## The user-facing API